 Selected by CMS as the UPIC SW in 2017, Qlarant is performing fraud, waste and abuse detection, deterrence and prevention activities for Medicare and Medicaid claims for CMS within the Southwestern Jurisdiction for the states of Colorado, New Mexico, Oklahoma, Texas, Arkansas, Louisiana and Mississippi.

 CMS originally awarded the National Benefit Integrity (NBI) MEDIC contract to Qlarant in 2005.
 In 2007, the MEDIC contract was awarded to Qlarant for regional Part C and D investigation services.
 In 2009, CMS again assigned responsibility to Qlarant to serve as the NBI MEDIC in all fifty states and Puerto Rico.
 As the MEDIC, Qlarant monitors the prescription drug program and investigates beneficiary complaints and leads for potential fraud, waste and abuse related to Medicare prescription drug benefits.
 Part of Qlarant’s solution for fighting fraud, waste and abuse is comprehensive data analytics and trend analysis of fraudulent practices.
-One technology employed by the NBI MEDIC involves the use of Qlarants’ proprietary, advanced data analytics tool, “PLATO”.
+In 2018, CMS split the NBI MEDIC into two contracts: NBI MEDIC and Investigations MEDIC.
+The NBI MEDIC continues its efforts in plan sponsor oversight and data analytics.
+For request of information and submission of complaints please refer to the I-MEDIC Contract for details and forms.

 In its 9th year as the MIC, Qlarant evaluates and subsequently audits potential fraud, waste and abuse of Medicaid claims dollars by beneficiaries and all types of providers in 6 of the 10 CMS Medicaid regions (34 states and D.C.).
 Qlarant utilizes investigators, nurses, CPAs and auditors, in close collaboration with all the states and the Medicaid Fraud Control Units, to examine Medicaid health claims and/or identify issues of medical necessity or appropriateness of care when the medical records of an individual or a provider are evaluated.
 In addition, the MIC performs extensive medical review across all medical specialties, conducts audits of paid Medicaid claims across all provider types and settings of care to find overpayments or potential fraud and generates an audit findings report that directly results in a recovery of money from a provider.
 Qlarant has developed a state mapping tool that contains information on eligibility and coverage for the 34 states in the MIC jurisdiction to facilitate reviews and evaluations.
 Qlarant’s work on the MIC contract will be transitioned into its work on the UPIC contracts.